Joe Tinker: Chicago Cubs

 In 1909, Tinker, who earned $1,500, demanded a $2,500 salary.
 He accepted a $200 raise.
 The Cubs reached the 1910 World Series, and though Tinker batted .333 in the series, the Cubs lost to the Philadelphia Athletics in five games.
 Following the 1910 season, Tinker threatened to quit the Cubs and play baseball in Australia over a salary dispute.

 Tinker led the NL with 486 assists in the 1911 season and led all shortstops in putouts with 333.
 In August 1911, Chance suspended Tinker for the remainder of the season for using profanity, though he was reinstated two days later.

 Garry Herrmann, the owner of the Reds, identified Tinker as an ideal candidate to become his player-manager for the 1912 season.
 According to Tinker, shareholders of the Reds approached Tinker about his interest in the job, and he then met with Charles W. Murphy, the Cubs' owner, and Chance, then serving as the Cubs' manager.
-They forbade him from taking the role with Cincinnati, which left Tinker unhappy.
+They forbade him to take the role with Cincinnati, which left Tinker unhappy.
 Herrmann began to listen to entreaties from his players, who wanted to retain Clark Griffith as manager, but decided to hire Hank O'Day.
 In the 1912 season, Tinker had a .282 batting average, and scored 80 runs and recorded 75 RBIs, both career records.
 He again led the league in putouts by a shortstop, with 354.
 Tinker finished in fourth place in the Chalmers Award voting following the season, behind Larry Doyle, Honus Wagner, and Chief Meyers.